schoeberl/one-way-shared-memory/usecases/README.md

                   +---------+---------+---------+---------+---
 ```

-The routing in the one-way-mem NoC grid is defined by FOURNODES (for a 2x2 grid).
+The routing in the one-way memory NoC grid is defined by FOURNODES (for a 2x2 grid).
 The NoC starts with the transmission of the word in TX slot 0 for MEMBUF[0] for each core in parallel.
 The route for this very first word is the first line in FOURNODES; "nel".
 Two clock cycles later, the word in TX slot 1 (still MEMBUF[0])
 is transmitted on the route "  nl".
 After transmitting TX slot 2 (one clock cycle after transmitting TX slot 1), the second TDMROUND starts.
 This happens one clock cycle after and hee TX slot 0 is transmitted from MEMBUF[1].
 When
 TX slot 2 is transmitted from MEMBUF[3], the TDMROUND is finished (and a new one starts).

 ## Source code and Use-cases

 The source code is split in three parts.
-One part that runs only on the PC (the simulator), one part that runs only on patmos (setting up the usecases for execution), and a common part (the actual usecases and some utilities).
+One part that runs only on the PC (the simulator), one part that runs only on Patmos (setting up the usecases for execution), and a common part (the actual usecases and some utilities).
 The files used for simulation or running the code on a HW platform are listed below.

 There are four use-cases at this point.
 They are as follows:
 * 0: Time-based synchronization use-case